Fancy colour diamonds

 Only one in 10,000 diamonds has a fancy colour.

 Red diamonds are so rare that only a handful are known to exist.
-Unlike other colours, the red or pink tone is due to structure deformity, rather than impurities.
-Generally pink and red diamonds are pure carbon.
+Unlike other colours, the red or pink tone is due to structure deformity rather than impurities.
+Generally, pink and red diamonds are pure carbon.

-Blue diamonds are extremely rare.
+Blue diamonds are scarce.
 They generally have a slight hint of grey, so they’re rarely as highly saturated as blue sapphires.
-Their colour is caused by the presence of boron impurities—the more boron, the deeper the blue.
+Boron impurities cause their colour—the more boron, the deeper the blue.
 Less than one boron atom per million of carbon atoms can give a diamond a blue colour.

 The step-cut fancy vivid blue diamond weighs 15.10ct.
 Accompanied by GIA report no. 2223179803 stating that the diamond is Fancy Vivid Blue, Internally Flawless; also accompanied by a diamond type classification letter stating that the diamond is determined to be a Type IIb diamond.
-Type IIb diamonds are very rare in nature (…less than one half of one percent)…today the most significant source is limited to the Cullinan mine in South Africa…Among famous gem diamonds, the 70.21 carat Idol’s Eye and the 45.52 carat Hope are examples of Type IIb.
+Type IIb diamonds are scarce in nature (less than half of one per cent).
+Today, the most significant source is limited to the Cullinan mine in South Africa.
+Among famous gem diamonds, the 70.21-carat Idol’s Eye and the 45.52-carat Hope are examples of Type IIb.

-Brown is the most common fancy diamond colour and also the earliest to be used in jewellery.
+Brown is the most common fancy diamond colour and the earliest to be used in jewellery.
 Second-century Romans set brown diamonds in rings.
 In modern times, however, they took some time to become popular.

 treated diamonds